No, Kylie Jenner Isn't Suing People Over Rise & Shine

 there are no law suits, no cease and desist letters.
 Happy Sunday— Kylie Jenner (@KylieJenner) November 10, 2019

-Cased Clothing, who had to shut down their website in the thick of the rumors, also put out a statement.
+Cased Clothing, who had to shut down their website in the thick of the rumours, also put out a statement.

 "You may have seen CASED on the news regarding Kylie Jenner & the rise and shine slogan," the company posted on Facebook on November 1.
 "We are in no way cooperating in this drama and will be closing the website down until this all blows over.
 We currently do not and have never had a problem with Kylie Jenner.
 We are unsure where this all started and we do not want to be involved.
 CASED clothing owners have declined interviews as this is news we do not wish to be apart of."